matyasmelinda/ITF_manual_testing_final_project/README.md

 ## Skills

-All these skills were gained from experience by testing web applications created for educational purposes
+All these skills were gained from experience by testing web applications created for educational purposes.

 ### Testing